 About this TUPdate

-The analysis in this TUPdate is based on results drawn from the 2018 wave of TUP (Technology User Profile), which is TUP’s 36th continuous wave.
+The analysis in this TUPdate is based on results drawn from multiple waves of TUP/Technology User Profile, including the 2019 edition which is TUP’s 37th continuous wave.
 This survey-based study details the use of technology products by a carefully-selected and weighted set of respondents drawn to represent online adults.